-- 1. Digital student folders will exist on the BSU server (J: drive) in a location directly accessible only to SAPC committee members, the Nursing Department Chair, and the department of nursing administrative assistant, or maintained in the clinical eligibility tracking software.
-Hard copies student information will be maintained in a supervised area in a file cabinet accessed only by faculty and staff until it can be scanned in and filed in the Digital Student Folder. - 2.
+- 1. Digital student folders will exist on the BSU server (J: drive) in a location directly accessible only to SAP-C committee members and the Department Chair, or maintained in the clinical eligibility tracking software.
+Hard copies of student information will be maintained in a supervised area in a file cabinet accessed only by faculty and staff until it can be scanned in and filed in the Digital Student Folder. - 2.
 Digital Student folders are to be accessed/used only within a supervised department area. - 3.
-If a student wishes to review his/her digital departmental folder, a meeting will need to be set up with a SAPC committee members, the Nursing Department Chair, or the department of nursing administrative assistant.
+If a student wishes to review his/her digital departmental folder, a meeting will need to be set up with a SAP-C committee member and the Department Chair.
 The student will be allowed to review the secured information in the presence of one of the above mentioned department representatives. - 4.
-Items listed above may be placed in the digital student folder by the SAPC
+Items listed above may be placed in the digital student folder by the SAP-C committee members or the Department Chair.
+Students may submit records of honors, awards, published articles, and other such items to their faculty advisor for inclusion in the digital student file.

-- committee members, the Nursing Department Chair, or the department of nursing administrative assistant.
-Students may submit records of honors, awards, published articles, and other such items to their faculty advisor for inclusion in the digital student file. - 5.
-A student may review his/her digital student folder and appeal to the Student Admission, Progression, and Concerns Committee for removal of items considered to be inaccurate, misleading, or otherwise in violation of privacy or other rights.
+- 5. A student may review his/her digital student folder and appeal to the Student Admission, Progression, and Concerns Committee for removal of items considered to be inaccurate, misleading, or otherwise in violation of privacy or other rights.
 If the appeal fails, the student has the right to add a written rebuttal to the record and/or proceed through the grievance procedure as described in the BSU Student Handbook. - 6.
 Student coursework is maintained for two years, after which time it will be destroyed.
 Such material may be available upon request to faculty.